EvanZhouDev/cubecode/README.md

 Under the hood, both `decodeCube` and `encodeCube` require a special cache to speed up the conversion of the CubeCode to the [Cube Format](#cube-format) and vice versa (You can learn more about why this is in the [CubeCode's Math section below](#cubecodes-math)).

-However, since this cache is not very big, by default, each method call will generate a new cache and use that cache.
-But if you need to optimize for performance and milliseconds matter, CubeCode provides a easy way to "actually cache" the data.
+However, since this cache is not very big, by default, the first time either encode or decode are called, the cache will be newly generated and stored in-memory (so the next time the same process calls the method, it'll just use the existing cache).
+But if you need to optimize for performance and fractions of seconds matter (sometimes that happens!), CubeCode provides a easy way to "actually cache" the data.
 Here's what it looks like:

 ```js
 let cornerCache = generateCornerCache();